PompsTire/Dealer-Programs-Uploads/README.md

   BFSSELLOUT
   BFSTIER1

-Example to run the program for Hankook; Right click on a shortcut to the exe.
-In the target field, add a space then the command line parameter after the path like so: "C:\Scheduled Tasks\DealerProgramsUploads\Dealer Programs Uploads.exe" hankook
+Example: To run the program for Hankook, right click on a shortcut to the exe.
+In the target field, add a space then the command line parameter after the path like so: "C:\Scheduled Tasks\DealerProgramsUploads\Dealer Programs Uploads.exe" hankook.
+Hit OK to save then double click the shortcut to run the program.

 The old programs used internal, hard-coded sql queries to fetch the data.
 The new program uses stored procedures.
 When a request is made to submit data for a particular date range/dealer etc, we can just change the stored proc, instead of altering and recompiling the program.